thom8047/FinancialReacts/README.md

 ### Research

 After a bit of reading into package.json, the scripts section can run bash files along with raw bash code.
 I think I will create a bash script that runs the python script with a file path to the pdf I have from WF.
-More research is needed but I believe I should start with:
+More research is needed but I believe I should start with this to programmatically run scripts using npm:

 *npm install npm*